david-firrin/EDA-with-SQL---Olympics-History/README.md

 # EDA-with-SQL---Olympics-History

-In this notebook, my goal is to analyze a historical dataset covering both the Winter and Summer Olympics from 1896 to 2016.
+In this notebook, my goal was to analyze a historical dataset covering both the Winter and Summer Olympics from 1896 to 2016.
 I primarily use SQLite queries to extract key insights from the data.
 The dataset was scraped from www.sports-reference.com, and I found it on Kaggle [here]( https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results?select=noc_regions.csv)

 This dataset contains 2,711,116 rows and 15 columns.
 Each row represents an individual athlete's performance at a single event at a single Olympic games.
 The 15 columns represent the following: <br>